saikat-says-cool/judgi/API_SUMMARY.md

     *   **Document Update Tags**: The AI is instructed to use `<DOCUMENT_REPLACE>` to overwrite the entire document or `<DOCUMENT_WRITE>` to append content.
 These tags are parsed client-side to update the `RichTextEditor`.
     *   **Enhanced Latency Feedback**: An `onStatusUpdate` callback is used to provide granular feedback on AI processing stages (e.g., "Searching legal databases...", "Generating AI response...") to the UI.
     *   **Robust Error Handling**: Includes specific error messages for API errors (429, 401) and network issues, with detailed console logging.
+    *   **Large Input Handling**: LongCat Flash models are optimized for handling large context windows, making them suitable for the increased volume of research results.

 ### 2.3.
 Langsearch API (Legal Research)